-Infrared (IR) imaging is an important focus of military and defense research and development because so much of surveillance and targeting occurs under the cover of darkness.
-A seemingly impossible task such as imaging a threat moving behind foliage at night is made possible by new developments in IR technology.
+Infrared imaging (IR imaging) is an important focus of military and defense research and development because surveillance and targeting occur under darkness.
+A seemingly impossible task, such as imaging a threat moving behind foliage at night, is made possible by new developments in IR technology.

 With a long history of providing top quality and delivery of intricate machined plastic parts and metal components, Wordingham Technologies was contacted by a client to make mechanical components for cameras designed to operate within the infrared spectrum.
 This part is for a thermal imaging system.
-The part geometry along with the GD&T tolerances of .0002 on many features made the processing of this part extremely crucial.
-The inspection also required a complex fixturing and programming on a CMM to verify.
+The part geometry, along with the GD&T tolerances of .0002 on many features, made processing this part extremely crucial.
+The inspection also required complex fixturing and programming on a CMM to verify.